52 S. Main Street,

-The Pantages Theatre was sold to Warner Brothers in 1929 and remodelled for sound films, becoming the Warner Theatre.
+The Pantages Theatre was sold to Warner Brothers in 1929 and remodelled for sound films, becoming the Warner Bros.
+Theatre on January 31, 1930 with John Barrymoore in “General Crack” plus vaudeville acts.
 In addition, a glorious marquee was added to one of the most photographed building facades on Main Street.
 The theatre appeared in hundreds of photographs during its life.
 It remained a first-run theatre with most of its ornate décor intact, but during its later years few remembered its grand days or took notice of its beauty.

 The Warner Theatre was sold in 1968 and the entire corner demolished for a bank office building.
 It was discovered that the dome ribs were reinforced concrete and the proscenium arch was defined less by draperies than by a huge block of concrete which rose high above the plaster.
 Demolition was a long and arduous task, and an entry plaza marks the site today.

 Just login to your account and subscribe to this theater.